Why Pearson Orthodontics?

 Applying Topical Fluoride

 Place a small strip of fluoride gel on a toothbrush and apply it to your teeth for one minute, then spit it out.
-For best results, do not eat, drink, or rinse for 30 minutes afterward to allow the gel’s active ingredient to stay on your teeth.
+For best results, do not eat, drink, or rinse for 30 minutes afterward to allow the gel’s active ingredient to remain on your teeth.

 Cleaning Your Removable Appliance